gimbertruben9/ACOES-Management/README.md

 0. If you haven't got Python, install it on your computer (I use Python 3.7).
 1. Create a new Flask Virtual Environment (preferably outside the project's directory):
     - python3 -m venv directory-name
-2. Install dependencies by running the following command in the main directory of the project: pip install -r requirements.txt
+2. Install dependencies by running the following command in the same directory of requirements.txt: pip install -r requirements.txt
 3. To initialize database, inside backend's directory run:
     - flask --app app db init
     - flask --app app db migrate -m "Initial migration"